SirHesti/hsguard/GUIDE.md

 <a name="CONFIG">Configure hsguard</a>

-To run hsguard, configuration is required.
+To run hsguard, a configuration is required.
 Simply let hsguard do this as follows:
 ```
 @>hsguard
 [DATE] /etc/hsguard.rc not exists ....